OracleSiebel/ConfiguringSiebel/ExampleCode/DISA/README.md

 **Communicate With DISA Plugin**

-Another application may need to communicate with DISA plugin to exchange data or communicate with Open UI through a custom DISA plugin, such requirment can be achieved by implementing inter-process communication ([IPC](https://en.wikipedia.org/wiki/Inter-process_communication)).
+Another application may need to communicate with DISA plugin to exchange data or communicate with Open UI through a custom DISA plugin.
+This requirment can be achieved by implementing inter-process communication ([IPC](https://en.wikipedia.org/wiki/Inter-process_communication)).
-*   Implement a custom WSHandler for the target applet or view, at the right time, send a message to DISA to activate plugin.
+*   Implement a custom WSHandler for the target applet or view.
+At the right time, send a message to DISA to activate plugin.
-*   Implement a custom DISA plugin, in it's component logic, implement the protocol to inter-process communicate with local application.
+*   Implement a custom DISA plugin.
+Within its component logic implement the protocol to inter-process communicate with local application.
 The plugin need to be loaded by calling the plugin from Open UI before it can start the IPC logic.
-*   In the local application, implement the custom code to inter-process communicate with DISA plugin.
+*   In the calling application, implement inter-process communication with the DISA plugin.

 ![Inter-process Communication with DISA](./ipc.png "Inter-process Communication with DISA")